 Statement from NFJA regarding #BLM

-As an organization dedicated to diversity, accessibility, and inclusion, we at the New Florida Journal of Anthropology feel it is our duty to publicly take a stance against the unjust and horrific actions against People of Color (POC) in America.
-Silence and inaction are fuels to the fire of violent conduct which has plagued POC and other minority groups.
+As an organization dedicated to diversity, accessibility, and inclusion, we at the New Florida Journal of Anthropology feel it is our duty to publicly take a stance against the unjust and horrific actions against Black, Indigenous, People of Color (BIPOC) in America.
+Silence and inaction are fuels to the fire of violent conduct which has plagued BIPOC and other minority groups.
 The National Association for the Advancement of Colored People (NAACP) has created clear, concise guidelines for change under the hashtag #WeAreDoneDying.
 NFJA is in full support of the #BlackLivesMatter movement and the actions proposed by the NAACP.

 Further, as an anthropology journal, we recognize that our discipline has a history of racist practices and ideologies.
 The current situation in America has forced us to reflect on what we can do to help reform structures of inequity within anthropology and the academy .
 We have taken this opportunity to reflect on the makeup of our organization, which is currently a panel of white voices.
 Recognizing the limitations of our organization and perspectives, we are actively working to expand our editorial board to include more diverse voices and to provide opportunities to traditionally underrepresented groups.
 Our Position Vacancy Announcement has been released and we are looking forward to the opportunity of broadening our perspective as a board.